backstreetbrogrammer/17_SystemDesignAndArchitecture/README.md

 guarantees that, if no new updates are made to a given data item, eventually all accesses to that item will return the last updated value.

+#### Gossip Protocol

+A gossip protocol or epidemic protocol is a procedure or process of computer peer-to-peer communication that is based on the way epidemics spread.
+Some distributed systems use peer-to-peer gossip to ensure that data is disseminated to all members of a group.
+Some ad-hoc networks have no central registry and the only way to spread common data is to rely on each member to pass it along to their neighbors.

+The Gossip protocol is used to repair the problems caused by **multicasting**; it is a type of communication where a piece of information or gossip in this scenario, is sent from one or more nodes to a set of other nodes in a network.
+This is useful when a group of clients in the network require the same data at the same time.
+But there are many problems that occur during multicasting, if there are many nodes present at the recipient end, latency increases; the average time for a receiver to receive a multicast.

+To get this multicast message or gossip across the desired targets in the group, the gossip protocol sends out the gossip periodically to **random nodes** in the network, once a random node receives the gossip, it is said to be infected due to the gossip.
+Now the random node that receives the gossip does the same thing as the sender, it sends multiple copies of the gossip to random targets.
+This process continues until the target nodes get the multicast.
+This process turns the infected nodes to uninfected nodes after sending the gossip out to random nodes.

 #### Sharded Databases are "NoSQL"

 - Most "NoSQL" databases actually do support SQL operations and use SQL as their API